-M.A. students who have completed all course work but are working during a given semester to complete other outstanding degree requirements (e.g., comprehensive examination, thesis, removal of an I or II grade) or wish to use University facilities and/or consult with faculty must be registered for at least one credit during that semester.
+M.A. students who have completed all course work but are working during a given semester to complete other degree requirements or wish to use university facilities and/or consult with faculty must be registered for at least one credit during that semester.
 In addition, graduate students must be registered for at least one credit hour in the semester in which they graduate.
-Registration for the required course is subject to the normal fees and regulations of the University.
+Registration for the required course is subject to the normal fees and regulations of the university.

-After successful advancement to candidacy, all PhD students are required to be registered for at least one graduate credit hour each term (fall, spring, and summer) until the degree is completed, including the semester in which they graduate.
+After successful advancement to candidacy, PhD students are required to be registered for at least one dissertation credit hour each term (fall, spring, and summer) until the degree is completed, including the semester in which they graduate.
 GRAD 999 or the program designated 999 courses may be used to fulfill this requirement.
 Failure to comply with this requirement will result in charges to the student's account for one graduate credit hour plus required fees for each semester after advancement to candidacy.
 Students are not eligible for graduation until all charges are paid.